emranxec/KeepLearning/README.md

 > a.
 Override writeObject and readObject method and throw NotSerializableException.
 > b. also you can mark all fields transient in child class.

-- Additionally:
+- What are the class or class members will not be deserialized?

->Some system-level classes such as Thread, OutputStream,
-> and its subclasses, and Socket are not serializable.
+> Some system-level classes such as Thread, OutputStream, and its subclasses, and Socket are not serializable.

 >In case of static Variables:- A variable defined with static keyword is not serialized during serialization process.

 >This variable will be loaded with current value defined in the class during deserialization.